On This Day: Rabbitohs Take On USA Tomahawks

-On this day in 2000, a South Sydney team plays a fundraising match against the USA Tomahawks on a cold Saturday night.
-The fixture is delayed by 30 minutes so that the 20,000 strong crowd can make their way into the packed venue.
+On this day in 2000, a South Sydney team plays a fundraising match against the USA Tomahawks on a cold Saturday night at Redfern Oval.
+The fixture is delayed by 30 minutes so a 20,000 strong crowd can make their way into the packed venue.

 With the South Sydney Rabbitohs excluded from the competition for the 2000 season, the match against the US national side provided fans with the opportunity to watch football at their side’s traditional home.